AmaiKinono/puni/README.md

 It has 2 key arguments: `style` decides which part to delete, and `fail-action` decides what to do if nothing can be deleted.
 By combining these 2 arguments, you can create soft deletion commands that fits your need and taste.

+If this is not enough, read the "APIs" section in the source code.
+Puni further
+provides:

+- Sexp navigating functions: go forward/backward, or goto the beginning/end of sexp.
+- `puni-up-list`: Move out of current sexp.
+- `puni-region-balance-p`: Test if region is balanced.
+- `puni-soft-delete`: Similar to `puni-soft-delete-by-move` but you need to tell it delete from which point to which point directly.

 Be sure to use the implementation of built-in commands as a reference when defining your own commands!
 Also, read the